davidycliao/lacanCrawlers/README.md

 conda create -n lacan python=3.9
 ```

-### Instruction for the Installation of the Required Dependencies
+### Step 2: Instruction for the Installation of the Required Dependencies

 - Activate the pre-named enviroment.
 Alternatively, the environment for `bamberg.lacan` can be opened via [Anaconda Navigator](https://www.anaconda.com/products/individual-b)